AGs Standing Up For America - February 15th, Hour 3

 So I'll personally be arguing that case.

-And we issue that opinion, Sean, because the current crisis at our border is fueling violence and lawlessness by the cartels and gangs, and not just Arizona, but all over the country.
+And we issue that opinion, Sean, because the current crisis at our border is fueling violence and lawlessness by the cartels and gangs and not just Arizona, but all over the country.

-And you know we've talked about the record amount of fentanyl and methamphetamine coming into this country, and you know, the only thing that's falling in prices are illegal drugs because of the Biden administration.
+And, you know, the only thing that's falling in prices are illegal drugs because of the Biden administration.

-I call it aiding and abetting law Breaking and I would argue that if I was assisting people across the border illegally entering this country and I transported these people to whatever state they wanted to go to, if I did that, uh tell me why I would not be charged with human trafficking.
+And I would argue that if I was assisting people across the border illegally entering this country, and I transported these people to whatever state they wanted to go to, if I did that, tell me why I would not be charged with human trafficking.

-Well, we're we our offices prosecuted people for human trafficking related charges, and obviously it's it's a serious issue.
+Well, our office has prosecuted people for human trafficking related charges.

 And so it sometimes gets tricky with how we prosecute those cases.

-And one of the things that we lay out in our opinion is that as long as states are enforcing criminal law, a governor can indeed declare that there is an invasion and then use whether it's the National Guard or other law enforcement resources to deter, catch, and expel people um that are involved in human smuggling, drug smuggling, and gang activity.
+And one of the things that we lay out in our opinion is that as long as states are enforcing criminal law, a governor can indeed declare that there is an invasion and then use whether it's the National Guard or other law enforcement resources to deter, catch, and expel people that are involved in human smuggling, drug smuggling, and gang activity.

-So there are additional tools in the toolboxes, and I do think, and we actually have you know, we're looking into some of the tech companies that we think may be facilitating through what their some of their practices online may be to facilitate human trafficking.
+And I do think, and we actually have, you know, we're looking into some of the tech companies that we think may be facilitating through what their some of their practices online may be to facilitate human trafficking.

-So it's something that we're obviously looking into, and we're trying to use every tool in our toolbox, whether it's criminal or civil, to try to solve the problem that the Biden administration created.
+So it's something that we're obviously looking into and we're trying to use every tool in our toolbox, whether it's criminal or civil, to try to solve the problem that the Biden administration created.

-You know, I I've been watching the inflation.
+You know, I've been watching the inflation.

-These are high paying career jobs for people and wiped it out.
+These are high-paying career jobs for people, and wiped it out.

-He he wiped out the energy independence that Donald Trump achieved in the first time in 75 years.
+He wiped out the energy independence that Donald Trump achieved in the first time in 75 years.

 He wiped out America being a net exporter of energy.

-Uh so now we see the result of all of this.
+So now we see the result of all of this.

-You know, people are paying close to a buck fifty more a gallon for gasoline, we're paying a fortune more to heat and cool our homes.
+You know, people are paying close to $1.50 more a gallon for gasoline.

 And so everybody's, you know, suffering under all of this.